packetzoom/react-native/README.md

 From now on all your [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), [Axios](https://github.com/mzabriskie/axios) or [Apisauce](https://github.com/skellock/apisauce) requests will be accelerated by __PacketZoom__.
-You can access all [network analytics](https://packetzoom.com/blog/introducing-http-optimizer-and-analytics-service.html) data on web dashboard when you login under your account.
+You can access all NewRelic'sque kind of [network analytics](https://packetzoom.com/blog/introducing-http-optimizer-and-analytics-service.html) data on web dashboard when you login under your account.

 ## iOS